 A bill to support!
 Texas House Bill 3559 would ban the destructive practice of "gassing."
-Gassing is the dumping or spraying of toxic chemicals into wildlife borrows and dens to force out wildlife.
-Often, gassing is used to collect rattlesnakes for roundup events where the snakes are then kicked, killed, and even have their mouths sewn shut for selfies.
+Gassing is the dumping or spraying of toxic chemicals into wildlife burrows and dens to force out wildlife.
+Often, gassing is used to collect rattlesnakes for roundup events where the snakes are then kicked, killed, and even have their mouths sewn shut to be handled for selfies.
 The reasoning to end gassing and these traditional roundups is tremendous.

 HB3559 also prohibits people from knowingly possessing animals which have been collected utilizing gassing.

 HB3559 was introduced by Representative Farrar.
 It was referred to the House Committee on Culture, Recreation & Tourism on March 18.

 Voice your support and educate legislators now!

 TAKE ACTION by doing one or, preferably, all of the below.